moosetechnology/LabelContractor/README.md

 For strings representing a fully qualified filename, only the name of the file is kept by removing its extension. (eg: 'example.txt' -> 'example').

 ### **3. LbCEllipsisStrategy**
-Consists in keeping a certain first and last letter of the string separated by 2 dots ('..').
-By default we reduce up to 8 characters (without counting '..'). ('anExample' -> 'anEx..mple').
+Consists in keeping a certain first and last letter of the string separated by a tiled ('~').
+By default we reduce up to 8 characters (without counting '~'). ('anExample' -> 'anEx~mple').
 <p float="left">
   <img src="images/roassalExamples/ellipsisStrategy.png" width="800" />
   <img src="images/specListExamples/ellipsisStrategy.png" width="320" />